 Chameleon Skin - A couple different processes come together to produce this amazing finish.
 In short, this patterned finish changes color depending on lighting conditions and view-angle, shifting from green to blue to purple to red.
 While we’ve tried to capture it in pictures, it must be seen in person to truly do it justice.

-Kiridashi don’t traditionally come with a sheath, however that limits practicality.
-We offer matching sheaths in many of the same finishes as the Scalpeldashi themselves.
+Kiridashi don’t traditionally come with a sheath, however that limits practicality and convenience.
+We offer matching sheaths in many of the same finishes as the Scalpeldashi themselves as an optional accessory.
 Each has a lanyard loop, and holds the dashi firmly enough to prevent it falling out under its own weight, but can be released with just one hand or a quick tug.
+This makes them the perfect accessory for EDC in a pocket, on a keychain, on your belt, or as a neck knife.

-You might be asking why scalpel blades?
-They have several advantages over other disposable blades, namely they are extremely inexpensive (typically under 20 cents a blade), exceptionally sharp (thinner and sharper than Xacto), have very thin blades, have excellent availability in a variety of designs materials and grades, are fast and easy to change, and our handles will firmly hold blades in a stable and obviously rattle-free manner (unlike cheap handles) for precision cutting.
+Scalpel blades have several advantages over other disposable blades, namely they are extremely inexpensive (typically under 20 cents a blade, often under 10 cents a blade), exceptionally sharp (thinner and sharper than Xacto), have very thin blades, have excellent availability in a variety of designs materials and grades, are fast and easy to change without any tools, have available tools to remove them directly into a safe sharps disposal container, and our handles will firmly hold blades in a stable and obviously rattle-free manner (unlike cheap handles) for precision cutting.
+Believe me, we have Xactos, utility blades, snap blades, etc but we all prefer and EDC these.
+Note custom engraving and bespoke materials are available.

 *Replacement blades are 10A, are non-sterile, and are sold by the 5 pack.
 Do not buy them from us!
 Seriously!
 At 2$ for 5 blades it is a complete ripoff.
 Every scalpel will come with a blade, go out and buy a 100 pack of the style blade of your choice.
 Often this will cost less than 10$.
 We offer these only at customer request.